-The FSS Program is designed to help Housing Choice and public housing participants gain economic independence over the course of up to five years.
-It is voluntary, self-paced, and allows them to take the necessary steps toward success.
+The FSS Program is designed to help Housing Choice Voucher and Project-Based Voucher participants gain economic independence over the course of up to five years.

 Requirements